loicgreffier/spring-boot-kafka-quickstarts/kafka-streams-quickstarts/kafka-streams-exception-handler-production/README.md

 3. Write the resulting records to a new topic named `PERSON_PRODUCTION_EXCEPTION_HANDLER_TOPIC`.

 The custom production exception handler is invoked when records fail to be sent to Kafka or when the configured serdes fail to serialize the records.
+It logs the exceptions and either continues processing or fails the pipeline based on the exception type.

 ![topology.png](topology.png)